VirtualFlyBrain/VFB_reporting_results/README.md

 # VFB_reporting_results
 repository containing results of various data change and consistency checking.

 Current results are from the latest travis build #192 from commit: 'Update comparison.py' on master

+See https://github.com/VirtualFlyBrain/VFB_reporting for the underlyinh scripts.

 # EM dataset reports
 For each EM dataset the followinf reports are generated: